AY2526S1-CS2113-T10-1/tp/docs/DeveloperGuide.md

    3. Test case: `loan not repaid 1`
       Expected: `list loan` command shows 1st loan as outstanding

+### Add Income

+1. Test Case: `add income d/salary a/100`
+   Expected: Income is added.
+Details of the income is shown as a message.

+2. Test Case: `add income`
+   Expected: Income is not added.
+Error message will be displayed.

+3. Test Case: `add income d/ a/`
+   Expected: Income is not added.
+Error message will be displayed.

+4. Test Case: `add income d/salary a/five dollars`
+   Expected: Income is not added.
+Error message will be displayed.

+### Delete Income

+Prerequisites: There should be at least 1 income in the list

+1. Test Case: `delete income 1`
+   Expected: Income is deleted.
+Details of deleted income is shown as a message.

+2. Test Case: `delete income 0`
+   Expected: Income is not deleted.
+Error message will be displayed.

+3. Test Case: `delete income`
+   Expected: Income is not deleted.
+Error message will be displayed.

+### Edit Income
+Prerequisites: There should be at least 1 income in the list

+1. Test Case: `edit income 1 d/hustle a/50`
+   Expected: Income is edited.
+Details of the edited income is shown as a message.

+2. Test Case: `edit income  d/ a/`
+   Expected: Income is edited.
+Details of the edited income is shown as a message.

 ### List Expenses
 1. Show List of expense
    1. Test case: `list expense` <br/>